abferris/boot.dev_asteroids_python/README.md

 If it comes into a contact with an asteroid, the asteroid will be hit.
 There are multiple sizes of asteroids.
 If the asteroid is hit, it will become 2 asteroids one size smaller.
 They fly at 45 degrees from the asteroid's original trajectory in both directions at twice the original speed.

 If the asteroid is the smallest size, there will be no children asteroids created.
+As time goes on, asteroids will spawn more and more frequently.
+When the minimum spawn rate is hit, the quantity of asteroids spawned will go up.

 The game goes on until you are destroyed by hitting an asteroid.